chuchun2/ATMS-597-Project-3-Group-G/README.md

 ## Description
 The objective of this project is to detect the global circulation and teleconnection associated with the extreme daily precipitation at Kinshasa, Congo.
-We used GPCP daily precipitation over the period 1996-2019 and determined the 95th percentile of daily precipitation at Kinshasa during the months October to December.
+We used GPCP daily precipitation over the period 1996-2019 and determined the 95th percentile of daily precipitation at Kinshasa during the months of October to December.
 After getting the extreme precipitation (exceed 95th percentile) days, we used NCEP reanalysis data to compute the extreme precipitation day anomalies based on the long term mean (1981-2010).
 The following note summaries what we did in this project:

 - Calculate and plot: cumulative distribution function and the 95th percentile
 - Calculate and plot the long term mean, extreme precipitation day composite and anomalies for following variables: 250 hPa (wind vectors and wind speed), 500 hPa (wind vectors and geopotential height), 850 hPa (temperature, specific humidity and winds), skin temperature, surface wind, total atmospheric column water vapor, omega, and precipitation rate